 The RASC has a long and distinguished history as a "learned society" and has adapted and changed many times since its founding in 1868.
 The History Committee’s purpose is to foster preservation and interpretation of the history of the Society and its role in the development of astronomy.
 The committee is responsible for maintaining records and artifacts of the Society’s history, making them accessible, encouraging their use, and aiding the Society to responsibly and imaginatively incorporate Canadian astronomical history and heritage in its diverse programs.

 The History Committee was recently involved in the the Society's successful Transit of Venus program in collaboration with the Observing Committee, and several of our BIYA 2009 partners.
 The Committee has represented the Society on pro-am projects with a major historical component, and regularly provides expert consultation to outside bodies on Candian astronomical history and heritage.
 We are seeking to develop an active working relationship with the CASCA Heritage Committee.
-The Committee will be planning programms to mark:
+The Committee planned the early conceptual phases of the Society's upcoming sesquicentennial celebrations, and is looking forward to working with the Board of Directors' appointed working group to realize the Society's plans.

 The History Committee shall: